TheGuguH/Nust-C/coding_style.md

 ### Definition of constants and structures

-Structures, macros (#define) and typedef must be declared in their header (.h) file, rather than in the source code (.c) directly.
+Structures, macros for global or multi-instruction blocks use within the file (#define) and typedef must be declared in their header (.h) file, rather than in the source code (.c) directly.

 Note that we prefer to use macros rather than generic instruction blocks that never change or that change one word or another, like variable types.
 Example: